The Best MCPs for Claude Desktop (And How I Use Them)

 Brave Search

-Here’s the MCP package:
+Here’s the MCP config:

 {